stuutz/App-Scripts/README.md

 # App-Installers
-A collection of scripts to install apps
+scripts to download and install apps